Flex814/RocketElevatorsDigitalPresence/README.md

 9/30/21:
 Finished both Residential and Commercial building types.
 Going to finish the other two, Deploy website today, then work out bugs and smaller issues.

+10/1/21:
+Last Day!!!
+Site is uploaded.
+All that is left is to fix one var that is returning NaN, one function having incorrect math for example 2, and to implement dollar sign/commas for output readonly!